raspberrypilearning/oracle-raspberrypi-weather-station/en/step_3.md

    ![](images/build_06.jpg)

 1. Use the four 8mm screws and the four hex spacers to affix the Raspberry Pi to its acrylic base.
-Then place the CN19895 receptacle over the Raspberry Pi's GPIO pins.
+Then place the tall header (CN19895 receptacle) over the Raspberry Pi's GPIO pins.

    ![](images/build_07.jpg)